violaaliwarga/Bike-Share-Analysis/README.md

 I flagged the missing values in each column by converting False (no missing value) and True (missing value) to 0 and 1, respectively, using `pandas.astype()`.
 This conversion is crucial because it transforms the missing data indicators into numerical values, which are necessary for subsequent analysis.

 ##### b.
 Visualizing Missing Data Distribution
-I plotted the distribution of missing values using Matplotlib Plotting function to identify patterns and the extent of missing data across the dataset.
+I plotted the distribution of missing values using Matplotlib `plot()` function to identify patterns and the extent of missing data across the dataset.
 Here's the result: <br>
 <img width="407" alt="Screenshot 2024-07-30 at 3 49 00 PM" src="https://github.com/user-attachments/assets/7e0a898c-a383-4d1a-b0e1-ea1522ca4021">

 ##### c.
 Analyzing Correlations